-- 11. Operation and Maintenance If operation and maintenance will be performed by an entity other than the applicant, explain and provide evidence of concurrence from that entity (e.g., operational agreements, letters of intent, memoranda of understanding signed by all parties, etc.).
-If an agreement has not yet been executed at the time of application, the applicant may submit a signed letter by the entity indicating its intent to enter into such an agreement. - 12.
-Project Permit/Approval Status Indicate the types of permits necessary to complete the project, permitting submittal, and potential project delays due to permitting (see Appendix J). - 13.
-Anti-Displacement Plan Provide a plan or strategy indicating how the applicant will help the project's community manage neighborhood change as a result of the new investment.
+- 13. Operation and Maintenance If operation and maintenance will be performed by an entity other than the applicant, explain and provide evidence of concurrence from that entity (e.g., operational agreements, letters of intent, memoranda of understanding signed by all parties, etc.).
+If an agreement has not yet been executed at the time of application, the applicant may submit a signed letter by the entity indicating its intent to enter into such an agreement (see Appendix I for requirements). - 14.
+Project Permit Approval Status Indicate the types of permits necessary to complete the project, timeline of permitting submittal, and potential project delays due to permitting (see Appendix J).
+If acquiring a long-term encroachment permit, submit evidence the entity with jurisdiction is aware of the project and is willing to work with applicant to issue the permit.

-For Acquisition Projects
+For Acquisition-Projects

-- Conservation Easement If acquiring a conservation easement, provide a description of the proposed restrictions and reservations for the easement and the funding mechanism available to support long-term stewardship. - 15.
-Evidence of Willing Seller Provide a letter from each landowner indicating they are a willing participant in the proposed real property transaction.
-The letter should clearly identify the parcels owned by each seller and state if grant funds are awarded, the seller is willing to enter into an agreement or negotiation for an agreement for the sale of the real property at a purchase price not to exceed fair market value.
-(See Appendix K for a sample letter.)
-If available, include a copy of the fully executed purchase option agreement as well. - 16.
-Appraisal If available. - 17.
+- 15. Evidence of Willing Seller Provide a letter from each landowner indicating they are a willing participant in the proposed real property transaction.
+The letter should clearly identify the parcels owned by each seller and state if grant funds are awarded, the seller is willing to enter into an agreement or negotiation for an agreement for the sale of the real property at a purchase price not to exceed fair market value (see Appendix K for a sample letter).
+If available, include a copy of the fully executed purchase option agreement as well. - Public Access Easement If acquiring a public access easement, provide a description of the proposed uses, restrictions and reservations for the easement and the funding mechanism available to support long-term stewardship. - 17.
+Appraisal If available. - 18.
 Preliminary Title Report If available.